julio-alvarenga/notelabs-android/README.md

-# Notelabs - Interactice Music Sheet
+# Notelabs - Interactive Music Sheet

 Notelabs is an music making app where users can place notes onto a virtual music sheet.
 Playback and save tablatures using the interactive UI.